Mostafa1Jamal1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 16-whatsnext > an executable file that display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.

 17-hidethisword > an executable file that display all the lines in the file /etc/passwd that do not contain the pattern “bin”.

+18-letteronly > an executable file that display all lines of the file /etc/ssh/sshd_config starting with a letter.